Code-Institute-Submissions/overlay-test/README.md

 * I have used changed the colour of the text for the links in the main text to a dark pink colour, on hover the word goes blue  This lets the user know the link can be clicked.

 * In the test each word is contained within a span, this then changes when the word is hovered over after the test has run.
-When the test is live or not running you can not click on the word.
-This is so the user doesn't get confused whilst taking the test.
+When the test is live or not running you cannot click on the word.
+This is so the user does not get confused whilst taking the test.

 * On the input fields I have used a pointer event to encourage the user to enter a value.

 ### Imagery

 I have used an example of visual stress in the main page.
 I designed this using  [Microsoft Word](https://www.microsoft.com/en-gb/microsoft-365/word) to give a visual demonstration of what symptoms of visual stress may look like.
-This would be particully helpful to teachers or parent running the test with a child.
+This would be particularly helpful to teachers or parent running the test with a child.

 ***